I got some fantastic

 “Il risveglio di Isabella” is the Italian translation of “Waking Isabella” that I wrote with the assistance of Beatrice Massaro.
 Available on Amazon: Print, Epub.

-“Eternally Artemisia” tells the story of Artemisia Gentileschi, a young girl raped by her painting instructor Agostino Tassi, and how she rose from the ashes of defamation to become a prominent painter during the Baroque era, in league with Caravaggio.
+“Eternally Artemisia,” tells the story of Artemisia Gentileschi, a young girl raped by her painting instructor Agostino Tassi, and how she rose from the ashes of defamation to become a prominent painter during the Baroque era, in league with Caravaggio.
 The story begins with the gruesome beheading of the biblical general Holofernes by the Jewish widow Judith, one of Artemisia’s favorite subjects.
 It then moves forward, weaving together a contemporary story, that of Maddie, an Art Therapist who leads women’s retreats in Tuscany.
-Since childhood, Maddie has the peculiar feeling that she has lived past lives.
+Since childhood, Maddie has had the peculiar feeling that she has lived past lives.
 During a summer in Tuscany, she begins to experience the events of Artemisia’s life that bleed through to her current reality.
 When Maddie is introduced to the Crociani family with ties to the Medici in Florence, she soon learns how she and Artemisia are connected.
 Maddie also discovers that some lives and some loves are destined to travel through time and are fated to meet over and over again.
 Available on Amazon: Print, Epub, Audio.

 My latest novel — just released in December 2020